-Some candidates who successfully complete the Department Selection Interview will be invited to a Chief's Interview.
+A selected number of candidates who successfully complete the Department Selection Interview will advance to the second round of interviews with the Chiefs, which includes a paramedic skills assessment.
 This is a critical phase in the applicant process since it will give the Department an opportunity to meet with you and make an evaluation of your knowledge, skills and abilities.

 As with all parts of the Testing and Department Selection Process it is strongly advised that you prepare.
 Some tips for preparation include: